Getting to our City Campus

 Arriving by car:

 Leeds has good motorway links from the M1, M62 and M621 making it easy for you to reach our city.
 However, parking at our City Campus for events is extremely limited due to the high number of visitors we receive.
 We highly recommend that visitors make use of public transport and the free shuttle bus service from Leeds Railway Station, where possible.
-At events we also provide a free park and ride service from Cinder Moor.
-Use the postcode LS6 2RE to get to Cinder Moor, and one of our coaches will take you to and from our City Campus.

-There are a number of city centre car parks located near to our campus buildings.
+There are a number of city centre pay and display car parks located near to our campus buildings.
 These can get busy during events and we would advise that you use Leeds Travel Info to check available car parking spaces on the day and that you leave plenty of time to find a parking space and walk to the campus.

 Postcodes for the closest city centre car parks are as follows: